-We have carried out a detailed investigation of the process of reionisation in models in which the dark matter particles are assumed to be sterile neutrinos.
+We have carried out a detailed investigation of the process of reionization in models in which the dark matter particles are assumed to be sterile neutrinos.
 The free streaming of these particles leads to a sharp cut-off in the primordial matter power spectrum at the scale of dwarf galaxies (Section 2, Fig. 1).
 On scales much larger than the cut-off, structure formation proceeds almost identically to CDM.
-Near and below the cut-off, sterile neutrinos behave like warm dark matter (WDM): the abundance of haloes (and therefore of the galaxies they host) is suppressed and their formation times are delayed relative to CDM.
+Near and below the cut-off, sterile neutrinos behave like WDM: the abundance of haloes (and therefore of the galaxies they host) is suppressed and their formation times are delayed relative to CDM.
 The sterile neutrino models we consider are motivated by observations of an X-ray excess at 3.5 keV in the stacked spectrum of galaxy clusters (Bulbul et al. 2014) and in the spectra of M31 and the Perseus cluster (Boyarsky et al. 2014).
+This excess could be explained by the decay of a sterile neutrino with a rest mass of 7 keV.